dougbreaux/dougbreaux.github.io/_posts/2021-01-12-cors-and-websphere.md

 [Multiple](https://stackoverflow.com/a/29954326/796761) [references](https://stackoverflow.com/a/43881141/796761) pointed out this behavior, with a pointer to some [official Mozilla Developer Network (MDN) description](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests).

 This behavior was occuring for us in all the modern browsers we'd tried, so it wasn't just a quirk.
+Watching the network requests in the Firefox developer tools, we'd see the `OPTIONS` request sent and fail.
+(Chrome and Chromium Edge did not explicitly show the `OPTIONS` request, BTW, only the failed subsequent/overall request.
+And I want to say it was appearing as a `GET` instead of `POST` too, but I can't remember for certain.)

 ## HTTP `OPTIONS`

 So the first step is to ensure that the HTTP `OPTIONS` verb is being allowed by all the web components down the chain (CDN, haproxy, IHS, WebSphere, application, etc.) If any of those are not allowing option you should see an [HTTP 405 "Method not allowed" response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.6).

+We did initially see 405s and had to adjust for that, but then we started seeing 40

 ## References